How To Register A Business

 - Sole Proprietors: If you are using a DBA (company name other than your legal name), you will likely need to register your business name with your state or county by filing a DBA, also sometimes called a fictitious business name registration.
-Registering your business name prevents anyone else from using the same business name, and is also required in most states.
+Registering your business name prevents anyone else from using it and is also required in most states.
 Usually, you should be able to file a DBA with your state or county clerk’s office.
 Before filing, you’ll also need to make sure no one else is using your chosen business name.

 Optionally, you may also wish to register to trademark your business name, which protects the name of your business and its goods/services on a national level.
 Check with the US Patent and Trademark Office if you want to register a trademark for your business name or logo.

-3. Register Your Business With The IRS
+3) Register Your Business With The IRS

-If you do not have any employees, registering with the IRS is optional and you can use your social security number to file taxes instead.
+If you do not have any employees, registering with the IRS is optional, and you can use your Social Security number to file taxes instead.
 Aside from sole proprietorships and single-owner LLCs with no employees, most other businesses will need to register with the IRS and get an EIN.

-4. Register For Business Licenses & Permits
+4) Register For Business Licenses & Permits

 The local business licenses and permits you need vary depending on your location.
 For example, in the city where I live, all businesses are required to file for a “Business Tax Certificate,” which registers you to pay local business taxes.